 - RedLithium Battery Technology: Superior pack construction, electronics, and performance deliver more work per charge and more work over pack life than any battery on the market

 Which Milwaukee Expander Should You Buy?

-I find it convenient to have both expanders – the M12 and M18 – so you don’t have to swap heads mid-way through a series of connections.
+I find it convenient to have both expanders—the M12 and M18.
+It keeps me from having to swap heads mid-way through a series of connections.
 Even so, changing the color-coded heads is a quick and simple process.